 Still not convinced this gamifies anything?
-Think about it this way: the app acts like a game where you can reach scores, rewards, and higher levels by completing ‘missions’.
-It really adds an element of ‘fun’ to one’s marketing strategy!
+Think about it this way: the app acts like a game where you can reach scores, rewards, and higher levels by completing ‘Missions’.
+It really adds an element of ‘fun’ to one’s ambassador marketing strategy!

 3. Establish Rewards for Ambassador Tiers

 Now that you’ve got the point system, we’d suggest you firmly establish separate tiers of recognition as a means of encouraging your ambassadors to level up from bronze to silver tier, for example.

 You can structure it in such a way that each successive tier equips your ambassadors with the opportunity to earn higher commission on the sales they make, or to be able to withdraw any cash earnings straight into their bank accounts.
-A nifty thing about using the Brandbassador app is that you’ll be able to make certain missions available only to certain tiers - but more on that in the next point!
+A nifty thing about using the Brandbassador platform is that you’ll be able to make certain Missions available to specific tiers - but more on that in the next point!

 4. Segment Your Ambassador Missions

-With the Brandbassador app, you’re able to assign specific missions to particular niche groups within your larger community of ambassadors.
-This means that you can curate exclusive missions available only to ambassadors in a silver or gold tier, for example, or if they are in a particular region.
+You’re able to assign specific Missions to particular niche groups within your larger community of ambassadors.
+This means that you can curate exclusive Missions to ambassadors in a silver or gold tier, for example, or if they are in a particular region.

 A function like this is incredibly helpful when it comes to the administrative side of curating and assigning niche or geographical-based Missions because it lets you - the brand - regulate the availability of your Missions across your community.